richard8787/Compiler_Construction/README.md

 hw2: Build a part of compiler "Yacc"

-hw3: Combine the above to make a simple compiler
+hw3: Combine the above to build a simple compiler